nishgowda/sign-language-detector/README.md

 # Sign Language Detector

-Classify sign language letters using a Convolutional Neural Network made in PyTorch and OpenCV for real time camera use.
+Classify sign language letters using a Convolutional Neural Network made in PyTorch and uses OpenCV for real time camera applications.
+The jupyter notebook for this project can also be found in this repository.

 ## Training
 First download the MNSIT sign language training and testing datasets and place it in the data/input directory.
 Run ```train.py``` along with the name for the model that will be saved.